 It’s hard to beat the refreshing quality of a minty, bubbly and boozy Mojito.
 This classic Cuban highball has been charming drinkers for decades, now, and is prime for reinterpretations, tweaks and other alterations.
-The Kew Garden is one such approach—bartending icon and co-founder of bars like PDT in New York City and Takibi in Portland, Oregon, Jim Meehan developed the drink in homage to Banks 5-Island rum, the spirit’s namesake and his co-creation of one of England’s famed botanical gardens.
+The Kew Garden is one such approach.
+Bartending icon and co-founder of bars like PDT in New York City and Takibi in Portland, Oregon, Jim Meehan developed the drink in homage to Banks 5-Island rum, the spirit’s namesake and the namesake’s co-creation of one of England’s famed botanical gardens.

 - 8 mint leaves

 - 1/2 ounce simple syrup

 - 2 ounces Banks 5-Island rum

 - 3/4 ounce lime juice, freshly squeezed